After Readin this article of this lesson, you will be able to:

 - Permissible Exposure Limit (PEL):

-PEL is regulatory limit set by OSHA (Occupational Safety and Health Administration) on the amount or concentration of a substance in the air.
+PEL is a regulatory limit set by OSHA (Occupational Safety and Health Administration) on the amount or concentration of a substance in the air.

 The PEL is further divided into two limits: